cocomr/cocodoc/index.md

 Folder Structure
 ---------------
-* core: contains the core library features
+* core: contains the core library features and the utilities
     * util: contains some utilities that are independent from the core files and can also be used standalone.
 These features are:
         * logging
         * profiling
+        * memory
+    * web_server
 * launcher: contains the executable that allows to launch a CoCo application
 * ros_launcher: same as launcher but as ROS node
 * extern: the xml parser library